-In the first quarter of 2021, mobile devices (excluding tablets) generated 54.8 percent of global website traffic, consistently hovering around the 50 percent mark since the beginning of 2017.
-Thus, mobile accounts for more than half (i.e., the majority) of all web traffic worldwide.
+In the second quarter of 2022, mobile devices (excluding tablets) generated 58.99 percent of global website traffic.
+Thus, mobile accounts for more than half of all web traffic worldwide.
 This is a critical fact of life for any business.

 This not only means your website needs to be mobile responsive.
 For many companies, it actually means you should be thinking mobile first.

 Just think of how much of your own online searching is done while you’re on the go, on your phone.
 If you’re site doesn’t provide users with the kind of mobile experience they expect in an on-demand world, they’ll quickly move on to a business that does, and BOOM, you’ve lost them…